About

 Green Man Trust Patrons are a very special group of people who are helping us make the good stuff happen, a massive thank you to:

-The Green Man Trust would like to say a huge thank you to all the wonderful people who have made donations, funded our projects and supported our activity.
-Thank you to Green Man Festival, Arts Council Wales and Arts Council England whose support makes our work possible.
+Green Man Trust would like to say a huge thank you to Green Man Festival, to all the wonderful people who have made donations or volunteered their time to bring our projects to life and our amazing funders for believing in our work.
+Your support makes it all possible: